kklasmeier/pixil-led-matrix/README.md

 ## Overview

-Pixil is a custom scripting language designed to make creating animations and visualizations on RGB LED matrix displays intuitive and accessible.
-The language abstracts away the complexities of controlling LED matrices directly, providing simple commands for drawing, animation, and interactive content.
+Pixil is a custom scripting language designed to make creating animations and visualizations on RGB LED matrix displays easily, intuitive and accessible.
+The language abstracts away the complexities of controlling LED matrices directly, providing simple commands for drawing, animation, and content.

 The project uses a producer/consumer architecture with a command queue to manage LED matrix operations, making it efficient for complex animations while maintaining synchronization when needed.

+## About this project
+This project has been built entirely by AI.
+I am a product owner by trade, not a developer.
+Using incremental implementation asking AI to make enhancements.
+This project has achieved this current level through full AI development.
+I mostly used Claude.ai, but sometimes i use grok.com.

+In addition, AI has produced all of the Pixil animation scripts using the same approach.
+I simply drop the AI_Instructions.txt into AI and i ask AI for ideas on new Pixil scripts.
+It comes up with some new ideas and then I work with AI to generate and improve the script, recieving the script, testing it and giving feedback until I am satisified with the lightshow it produced.

+I am not sure if anyone will ever see this project, care about this project or want to use it.
+If you do, give me a shout out as I am interested to know if this was at all interesting to you.

+## SCripting language documentation
+References are here in this document.
+Easiest way to generate script is through a GPT AI.

+To get a good set of docuemtation of command references, drop the docs/AI_Instructions.txt into your AI and ask it to give you a command reference with examples.

+AI_Instructions.txt is human readable too, but AI does a better job.

 ## Features